Alexander Nikolaevich Volkov: Poetry

 Volkov wrote verses in the 1920s that served to illustrate his creativity.
 Sergei Yesenin visited him in Tashkent in those years, and impressed by his poetry, encouraged him to join the Imaginists.

 Personal life

 In 1925, Volkov's first wife Maria Taratutina died.
 He married Elena Semenovna Volkova-Melnikova (1901–1959) the following year.
 In 1928 his first son Valery Volkov was born, who became a famous painter and art critic.
 In 1937 Volkov's younger son Alexander Alexandrovich Volkov was born, who later became a painter and sculptor.

 Volkov died in 1957, and was buried in Tashkent.
 The concrete bust on his grave was created by his son Alexander.

 In 1937 A.N.
 Volkov, impressed by the tragedy taking place in Spain and delighted with the courage and heroism of the Basque people, Catalans, Spaniards, creates one of his best works, the painting "Spain."

-The majestic scene depicted by Volkov on canvas gives the impression of a fearless frantic force, ready to rush into battle at any time.
-The epic character of the canvas is given not only by the plot itself, but also by individual expressive details.
-Determined male and female figures are written out powerfully and very voluminously.
-In the hard, inexorable rhythm of the work, the heroic spirit of the era is expressed and the pathos of the Spanish Civil War is romanticized.
-Looking at the picture, you can immediately understand the character and feelings of each of the characters depicted on it.
-Facial expressions, poses, are thought out and outlined so completely that the viewer involuntarily witnesses what is happening.
-The woman depicted in the picture with a red flag (talking about belonging to the Communist Party) is, of course, the revolution itself, which burst into the streets.
-There is nothing to stop her, there is no hiding from her, and she will eventually crush and destroy all enemies on her way to freedom.
-In this case, it is possible to draw an artistic and including a similar semantic parallel with the work of Eugene Delacroix "Freedom leading the people" (known here as "Freedom on the barricades").
-In this image, Delacroix managed to combine the greatness of the ancient goddess and the courage of a simple woman from the people.
-Marianne (heroine of the picture of Delacroix) is the personification of the national motto of France: "Freedom, equality, brotherhood."
-It must be thought that Volkov, as an artist, was inspired by the same idea and therefore sought to embody his plot in a clear visual form.
-The picture "Spain," with all the intelligibility of the plot, is distinguished by a virtuoso technique of performance and convincing images.
-This picture is like a symbol of Spain itself, a true anthem to its majestic and unique beauty, masculinity, heroism and strength.